arith-geom/ag-comp-arith-geom/_research/modularity-of-galois-representations.md

 ---
-layout: page
-title: "Modularity of Galois representations"
-description: "The modularity theorem, proved by Wiles and Taylor-Wiles, states that every semistable elliptic curve over $\\mathbb{Q}$ is modular.
+description: The modularity theorem, proved by Wiles and Taylor-Wiles, states that every semistable elliptic curve over $\mathbb{Q}$ is modular.
 This means that the Galois representation attached to the $p$-adic Tate module of the curve comes from a modular form.
 This result has been generalized in various directions, including the proof of the full modularity theorem by Breuil, Conrad, Diamond, and Taylor.
-We study generalizations of these results to other Galois representations and their applications to Diophantine equations."
+  We study generalizations of these results to other Galois representations and their applications to Diophantine equations.
+featured: false
+layout: page
+order: 999
+title: Modularity of Galois representations
 ---

 ## Modularity Theorems